All Episodes

 You're not going to believe this.

-And last week we discussed alternative uh energy sources and fuels and all this type of thing.
+And last week, we discussed alternative energy sources and fuels and all this type of thing.

-And after the teacher went on for about 10 minutes, uh claiming that oil companies need to seek alternative sources, I raised my hand and I politely said, Well, why should the burden fall on oil companies to seek alternative energy sources if environmentalists want to pursue it?
+And after the teacher went on for about 10 minutes claiming that oil companies need to seek alternative sources, I raised my hand and I politely said, Well, why should the burden fall on oil companies to seek alternative energy sources?

-And and wouldn't they invest uh uh in in their own pursuit?
+And wouldn't they invest in their own pursuit?

 And he said, Well, yeah, you have a point.

-But but what I'm finding is is this whole philosophy that I see on college campuses is that the big oil companies uh have the burden of finding new sources when quite frankly I think they're quite comfortable in in uh in in providing the service that they do.
+But what I'm finding is this whole philosophy that I see on college campuses is that the big oil companies have the burden of finding new sources when, quite frankly, I think they're quite comfortable in providing the service that they do.

-And the next time you go to this class, here's the next thing to tell them.
+And the next time you go to this class, here's the next thing to tell them: why should big oil be ordered in the free market by anybody, environmentalists, nutcases, or Democrats?

 Why should they be ordered to go out and find competing energy sources?